-- Each year, museums spend more than \$2 billion on educational programming and provide millions of hours of instruction to students and teachers, including: - educational programming for students - museum staff programs in schools - traveling exhibits in schools - o pre-service teacher development - professional development for current teachers - o approximately 55 million museum visits each year from school students - A recent, randomized study of students chosen for a half-day art museum field trip found that they demonstrated greater knowledge of and interest in art, but also scored higher than peers in measures of critical thinking, historical empathy, and tolerance.
-These impacts were even stronger for students in disadvantaged groups. - The typical museum devotes three-quarters of its education budget specifically to K-12 students.
-Even with finances deeply strained during the most recent recession, 78 percent of museums maintained or expanded the resources devoted to K-12 education. - Museums design exhibitions, educational programs, classroom kits and online resources in coordination with state and local curriculum standards in math, science, art, literacy, language arts, history, civics and government, economics and financial literacy, geography, and social studies.
+- Each year, museums spend more than \$2 billion on educational programming and provide millions of hours of instruction to students and teachers, including: - o educational programming for students - museum staff programs in schools - traveling exhibits in schools - o pre-service teacher development - professional development for current teachers - o approximately 55 million museum visits each year from school students - A recent, randomized study of students chosen for a half-day art museum field trip found that they demonstrated greater knowledge of and interest in art, but also scored higher than peers in measures of critical thinking, historical empathy, and tolerance.
+These impacts were even stronger for students in disadvantaged groups. - The typical museum devotes three-quarters of its education budget specifically to K-12 students. - In a 2017 survey of public opinion, fully 97 percent of respondents agreed that museums were educational assets in their communities.
+The results were statistically identical regardless of political persuasion or community size. - Museums design exhibitions, educational programs, classroom kits, and online resources in coordination with state and local curriculum standards in math, science, art, literacy, language arts, history, civics and government, economics and financial literacy, geography, and social studies.